yetanalytics/unity-xapi-publisher/README.md

         // Note that you can set LRSActivityId and LRSActivityDefinition to override the default activity (which is LRSGameId). publisher.SendStartedStatement();

-        // you can overload SendStartedStatement with a custom ActivityID if you wish to dynamically modify the activity like so (overrides $.object.id and $.object.definition.name.en-US): publisher.SendStartedStatement("http://video.games/clicker/level/1", "Level 1 of clicking game");
+        // you can overload SendStartedStatement with a custom ActivityID if you wish to dynamically modify the activity.
+        // this overrides $.object.id and $.object.definition.name.en-US):
+        publisher.SendStartedStatement("http://video.games/clicker/level/1", "Level 1 of clicking game");
     }